Expert Advice: The Best Way to Clean Your Precious Leather Hat

 Cleaning Different Types of Leather Hats

-Not all leather hats are made the same.
-Different types of leather require different care.
-Here’s how to handle some common types:
+Different leather hats require different care since not all leather hats are made the same.
+Here's how to take care of some common types:

 Suede Leather Hats